Research and Interest

 *Available on request

-Tangible User Interface for Microsoft Surface
+Tangible User Interface research for the first model of Microsoft Surface